 By owning a cheap single unit property you will gain experience as a property investor and landlord.
 Also, depending on your approach, you may also decide to look for one that requires some cosmetic work to bring it up to scratch so you add value before your first tenant moves in, and you gain some experience with renovations too.

 Some people say that they are not going to make a significant income with a cheap rental property, and although that may be true when you compare a single unit family home to a large House of Multiple Occupation, you have to consider that smaller single family properties will require less capital to get started, less time to get up and running, and less time to be managed once a tenant is in situ.
 They’re typically less of a headache.

 I would also add that your rental yield is likely to be better, compared to buying properties in city centres or in more expensive regions.
 I have a video on working out the rental yield and ROI here which you should watch if you are not familiar with these terms.
 Property investing is a long term business and business’ are all about cashflow.

 If your goal is to replace your salary from your current job in the future, then buying several cheap properties will help you reach that goal providing you stay focused on the rental yield and cashflow, and not the potential capital growth.
 Each property you buy will be a stepping stone to the next one and your experiences of being both a landlord and investor will sky rocket.
 It makes sense right, the more you purchase and hold, the more experiences you will gain.

-Recent research conducted by UPad has shown that 2 bedroom properties for both houses and apartments, bring in the best rental yield, and I know from experience that these types of properties are rented by key workers such as, teachers, nurses, taxi drivers; both white and blue collar workers, who don’t necessarily want to buy their own property, but want a nice place that they can call their home.
+Research conducted by Simply Business has shown that 2 bedroom properties for both houses and apartments, bring in the best rental yield, and I know from experience that these types of properties are rented by key workers such as, teachers, nurses, taxi drivers; both white and blue collar workers, who don’t necessarily want to buy their own property, but want a nice place that they can call their home.